Many of our clients experience pain relief after their first session.

 It is commonly understood that acupuncture points can stimulate the nervous system to release chemical and hormones in the muscles, spinal cord, and brain. in one study, it was found that acupuncture had a stimulating effect on the release of the body’s own opioid neurotransmitters, and the brain’s sensitivity to opioid receptors involved in pain relief.
 Acupuncture can change the experience of pain and may trigger a natural healing response in the body’s tissues.
-In addition, acupuncture can also have a calming effect, altering our state of mind to reduce stress and anxiety.22
+In addition, acupuncture can also have a calming effect and may alter our state of mind to reduce stress.1

 Traditionally, acupuncture and Chinese medicine are said to affect the flow of energy within the body and to remove blockages causing pain, discomfort, and illness.
 This explanation is from thousands of years ago, and significantly pre-dates our modern understanding of anatomy and illness.
 The overall effect of acupuncture, whether viewed from a Chinese medicine or Western medical perspective, is a positive one.
 With far fewer side effects than some western medications, acupuncture can address many physical and emotional disorders, and get you back on your feet.

 It is good to know that all practicing acupuncture and Chinese medicine doctors in Australia are registered with AHPRA, the key governing body which is responsible for regulating all doctors, nurses, physiotherapists, chiropractors etc, in Australia.
 What this means for you is that your doctor at Qi Medicine is fully qualified by Australian standards and will maintain their continued professional development, to help ensure your treatment is to a high standard.